Flexibility of affine cones over del Pezzo surfaces of degree 4 and 5: Del Pezzo surface of degree 5

 Thus we have cylinders $U_1,U_2,\ldots,U_{15}$ as shown on Figures \ref{graph5-3} and \ref{graph5-5}.
 It is easy to check that every intersection of $(-1)$-curves is contained in some cylinder, hence $\bigcup U_i=Y$.
 We claim that there is no proper subset $W\subset Y$, which is invariant with respect to all 15 cylinders.
-Assume on the contrary that there exists such a subset $W$.
+Assume that there exists such a subset $W$.
 Let us fix an arbitrary point of $W$.
-It is covered by a fiber $S$ of some cylinder, hence $W$ contains $S$.
+It is contained in a fiber $S$ of some cylinder, hence $W$ contains $S$.
 Without loss of generality $S$ is a fiber of $U_1$.
-Then a line $l=\overline{\varphi(S)}\subset\PP^2$ passes through the base point $\Bs(U_1)$.
+Then the line $l=\overline{\varphi(S)}\subset\PP^2$ passes through the base point $\Bs(U_1)$.
 Since the points $\Bs(U_1), \Bs(U_2)$, and $\Bs(U_3)$ do not lie on the same line, one of them does not belong to~$l$.
 Suppose $\Bs(U_2)\notin l$.
 Then the fiber $S$ intersects almost every fiber of the cylinder $U_2$, and $W$ contains them.
 So, $W$ is dense in $Y$.
 The complement $Y\setminus W$ is also invariant with respect to all cylinders, and by the same reason it is dense in $Y$, a contradiction.